winners announced

 MECHANICAL MOVEMENT

 Pins can dangle, bobble, sway, slide, and spin.
 Will your design include movement?
 Dangle pins typically have an extension from the base of the pin that hands from small loops of chains.
 Bobble pins use a spring to create their giggly motion.
 Slider pins have a piece that slides back and forth across the base of a pin.
 Spinner pins have parts that can move 360 degrees.
-What kind of moving pin will you choose, and how will your design make it happen?
+What kind of moving pin will you choose and how will your design make it happen?

 Brainstorming Idea